Casper233/Fire_Power/readme_en.md

 # Before begin

-This mod is written for take part in the 2022 Teacon!
-And this is my first minecraft mod.
-There are many bugs at this moment.
+This is my first minecraft mod, so are still many bugs at this moment.

 # Explanation